AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 Naturally, a question arose: Which version is better?
 The original tweet favored the second approach, where most of the work is done in chained array methods.
 I personally think the second version is slightly harder to understand because of the awkward `reduce` logic, where we combine $n$ separate objects into one at the end with `Object.assign`.
 By comparison, once we've rewritten the first code sample to use clearer variable names, it's a little easier to follow at a glance.

 The original tweet was not about performance.
 But Tech Twitter, being the highly opinionated group that it is, decided to turn this innocent tweet into a (surprisingly civil!) debate about runtime complexity and benchmarking.
-So, in this article, I want to use this as an opportunity to argue in favor of writing legible code that gets the job done and only optimizing it when you really need to.
+So, in this article, I want to use this as an opportunity to argue in favor of writing good code that gets the job done and only optimizing it when you really need to.

 Below are just a handful of the noteworthy responses that I saw; they touch on important points about optimizing front-end code (and code in general, really).